-The most abundant immunoglobulin in human serum is immunoglobulin G (IgG) (about 80% of the total).
-There are four subclasses (subtypes) of immunoglobulin G, IgG1, IgG2, IgG3 and IgG4, of which IgG1 accounts for approximately 60-65% of total immunoglobulin G, IgG2 approximately 20-25%, IgG3 6 % and IgG4 4% of the total.
-The IgG1 and IgG3 subtypes bind the complement better than the other subclasses and in addition IgG3 has a disproportionately large effect on serum viscosity.
+The most abundant immunoglobulin in human serum is immunoglobulin G (IgG) (about 75% of the total).
+There are four subclasses (subtypes) of immunoglobulin G, IgG1, IgG2, IgG3, and IgG4, of which IgG1 accounts for approximately 60-65% of total immunoglobulin G, IgG2 approximately 20-25%, IgG3 6 %, and IgG4 4% of the total.
+The IgG1 and IgG3 subtypes bind the complement better than the other subclasses and in addition, IgG3 has a disproportionately large effect on serum viscosity.

 Laboratory test results are the most important parameter for the diagnosis and monitoring of all pathological conditions.
 70%-80% of diagnostic decisions are based on laboratory tests.
-Correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".
+The correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.